arkency/posts/posts/2013-02-15-web-is-no-longer-request-reply.md

 ---
-title: "Web is no longer request-reply"
 created_at: 2013-02-15 10:30:12 +0100
 publish: true
 author: Robert Pankowecki
 newsletter: react_books
 tags: [ 'rails', 'web', 'servers', 'patterns' ]
 ---

+# Web is no longer request-reply

 In the old times everything was simple.
 You received a request, did some computation (or not in case of static page) and sent a reply.
 However what we do now is no longer that easy.